Where are businesses like Binance setting up shop in the emerging crypto centre of Dubai?

 A sign for One Central is juxtaposed to the Museum of The Future

-Binance’s eighth-floor office is a cross between a Silicon Valley startup and a traditional finance firm.
+Binance’s fifth-floor office is a cross between a Silicon Valley startup and a traditional finance firm.
 There’s an imposing welcome desk in the entrance, but nearby lies a games room and bean bag chairs.
 On one wall, a Binance-branded skateboard is on display.

 Binance isn’t the only exchange in One Central.
 Bybit also has a large office, which sports a Bybit-branded Formula One car.
 Crypto analytics heavyweight Chainalysis also recently opened an office in the complex.